bjohnson05/keeplearning/README.md

 OK, so now here are the adjustments that we’re making to get fully online.

 ### Classes
 I will continue to hold classes at our scheduled times via Zoom.
 But again, _see the top section about taking care of yourself first_.
 Duing the first class session online, I will be testing out the recording facility in zoom.
-This is needed so that students in other time zones can have access to the lectures at a time that is more convenient than having to log in to zoom and like 3:00 AM their time.
+This is needed so that students in other time zones can have access to the lectures at a time that is more convenient than having to log in to zoom at like 3:00 AM their time.

 For all classes and other Zoom-related activities, we will use the following zoom links:
 * CMSI 387: https://lmula.zoom.us/j/977890753